 Section A – Individual Services and Achievements

 For the reporting year, indicate in the chart below how many consumers requested and received each of the following IL services.
-Include all consumers who were provided services during the reporting year through Part B funds, either directly by DSU staff or via grants or contracts with other providers.
-Do not include consumers who were served by any centers that received Part C funds during the reporting year.
+Include all consumers who were provided services during the reporting year through Subchapter B funds, either directly by DSE staff or via grants or contracts with other providers.
+Do not include consumers who were served by any centers that received Subchapter C funds during the reporting year.